ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 - filenamePostfix `String` - postfix for the final filename
                                 Default: screenshot
 - optFolderPath `String` - optional FolderPath, where to save the screenshot.
-                                If null or empty: testscase folder will be used
+                                If null or empty: testcase folder will be used
 - optFormat `string` - optional format, for the screenshot (currently supported: jpg and png) If null or empty use property `sakuli.screenshot.format`

-**Returns**: `String` - file path to the created screenshot OR null on errors
+**Returns**: `Path` - to the created screenshot OR null on errors
 **Example**
 ```
 env.takeScreenshotWithTimestamp("my-screenshot");